The XPL0 Programming Language

 Download MANDEL.ZIP (25k, 10-Jun-2012).

-incompatibility between 32-bit XPL0 and some graphic display cards has
+) an incompatibility between 32-bit XPL0 and some graphic display cards

 programs were affected (XPLPX335 and BTC), and their updated versions

-are posted below.
+are now posted.
 (Some BIOSes alter the contents of the AX register for

 *all* calls to interrupt 10h even though the documentation does not